Skip to main content

 Key Takeaways

-• 1Lines move for three reasons: sharp money, public money, and new information — distinguishing between them is critical
+• 1Lines move for three broad reasons: informed action, public action, and new information — distinguishing between them is critical

-• 2Steam moves are sudden, coordinated line shifts across multiple books signaling sharp syndicate action
+• 2Steam moves are sudden, coordinated line shifts across multiple books that often reflect respected action or fast information incorporation

 • 4The closing line is the most efficient estimate of true probability — track your CLV against it